-At the conclusion of its deliberations, the hearing panel shall provide a written report to the dean within seven (7) working days that summarizes whether or not a violation of the standards has occurred.
-If the hearing panel determines that a violation has occurred, it shall recommend an appropriate sanction to the dean in its written report.
-If the hearing panel determines that insufficient evidence exists to conclude that a violation of the standards has occurred, it shall also notify the dean in writing of this finding.
+At the conclusion of its deliberations, The the Hhearing panel Committee, after concluding its hearings in order to review evidence and interview individuals involved in a case and after holding a Supplemental Proceeding to recommend sanctions, if any, shall provide a written report to the dean within seven (7) working days that summarizes whether or not a violation of the standards has occurred, within seven (7) working days.
+If the Hhearing panel Committee determines that a violation has occurred, it the Committee shall recommend an appropriate sanction to the dean in its written report.
+If the hearing panel Committee determines that insufficient evidence exists to conclude that a violation of the standards has occurred, it shall also notify the dean in writing of this finding.